Big changes ahead for the plaza!

 You could consider it a family entertainment complex that’s comparable to a Dave & Busters.

-Inside we now know you’ll find bowling, arcade games for all ages, virtual reality, shuffleboards, billiards, the biggest sports bar TV in Cape, ax throwing, karaoke lounges, a cigar lounge, and more.
+Inside you’ll find bowling, arcade games for all ages, virtual reality, shuffleboards, billiards, the biggest sports bar TV in Cape, ax throwing, karaoke lounges, a cigar lounge, and more.

 That’s just phase 1 of the Cape Dogwood Development plan.